 Actions:

-network-namespace-wrapper.sh destroy \
+network-namespace-wrapper.sh destroy-network \

 --network-id <id> [--vlan <vlan-id>] [--vpc-id <vpc-id>]